 But can he conceivably join that elite company?
 If he makes it to the start line then arguably the biggest challenge will come from within his own team.
 Ineos will in all likelihood name an eight-man team containing each of the last three Tour de France winners.
 It’s going to take some performance from Chris Froome to force both Geraint Thomas and Egan Bernal into supporting roles.
 This is highly unlikely to be a 2018 Giro scenario, where the whole team can rally behind Froome’s cause to push him towards an unlikely win.
 If one of his team-mates builds a general classification lead then it could be very difficult for Froome to find a way to challenge that without causing a complete breakdown in team relations.

 It’s going to make for a fascinating dynamic.
-But even if Froome manages to recover enough fitness to mount a challenge, and then gain the backing of his team, he faces a Tour route that doesn’t play to his big strengths.
-The time trial gains that he has built his previous Tour wins on will not be available, with the sole time trial of the race coming in the penultimate stage and culminating in a summit finish on the Planche des Belles Filles.
+Even if the rescheduled Tour dates allows Froome to recover enough fitness to mount a podium challenge before then gaining the full backing of his star-studded team, he will face a Tour route that doesn’t play to his big strengths.
+The time trial gains that he built his previous Tour wins on will not be available, with the sole TT of the race coming in the penultimate stage and culminating in a summit finish on the Planche des Belles Filles.
 If the organisers wanted a time trial that took away from the strengths of the usual TT specialists then that is exactly what they’ve got.
 And the route also doesn’t allow Froome the relatively comfortable opening week that he’d ideally like in order to ease himself into the three-week Tour.
 There are two hefty climbing days inside the opening four stages of the race, breaking away from the more typical sprint-heavy starts to recent Tours, which again is not to his advantage – particularly given the inevitable question-marks over his fitness.

 Yet even despite those complications, the Tour remains an obvious target for Froome, and understandably so.
 But it could pan out in a multitude of relatively successful ways for him – whether that be a GC challenge for that fifth title, or a team role to help Ineos stand atop the podium on the Champs-Élysées for the sixth straight year.
 Until he hits that first mountain, nobody – perhaps not even Froome himself – will know if he’s capable of mixing it with the best again.

-It is the second part of Froome’s 2020 target that is the really fascinating variant.
-Can it really be possible to challenge for the Tour de France in Europe and go for Olympic Gold on the other side of the world just a week later?
+But can it really be possible to challenge for the Tour de France in Europe and go for Olympic Gold on the other side of the world little more than a week later?

 It’s a refreshingly honest answer to a leading question, and another prominent member of the peloton, Romain Bardet, also admits that there are some serious logistical issues for anybody looking to attempt the double.
-“We all know there are just six days between the tournaments,” Bardet says.
 “There is the jet lag to deal with, and also the weather conditions will be a bit different.
 So for sure you will need to plan how to get the best result possible.”

-But despite both riders spelling out their concerns, and despite the logical conclusion being to target one event or the other, both riders say they hope to double up.
-And they are not alone.
+But despite both riders spelling out their concerns, and despite the logical conclusion being to target one event or the other, both riders say they had hope to double up in 2020.
+And they were not alone.

-“I believe I will do both,” 2019 Vuelta winner Primoz Roglic says.
+“I believe I will do both,” 2019 Vuelta winner Primoz Roglic said before the Olympics were postponed.
 “We all know that the Tour is a different story than winning an Olympic medal in cycling.
 Of course you want to win the Tour.
 But the opportunity of the road race at the Olympics is quite attractive for me.
 If I do it I’ll try to be as good as possible.”

-Froome is hoping to join them in attempting both.
+Froome was hoping to join them in attempting both and almost certainly will again in 2021.
 And he’s been in this situation before.
 In 2012 Froome stood on the second step of the Tour de France podium as Bradley Wiggins took the title, but less than a week later they were both back in action in the Olympic road race, attempting to help Mark Cavendish to gold.
 That bid may have been unsuccessful, but it was down to overall race tactics rather than fatigue – as the pair clearly displayed just four days later when they both claimed Olympic medals in the men’s time trial.

 “I think it is realistic,” Froome says.
 “In 2012 we did exactly that and certainly the time trial went quite well for us with a gold and bronze medal just a few days after the Tour, so that went well.
 I believe the difficult part will be the travel over to Japan and the jet lag and adapting to that as well as the conditions over here.
 It’s going to be a tough challenge, but I believe it’s possible.
-Coming five days after the end of the Tour de France, there’s not much of a turnaround time there, so whoever does the Tour will have to get straight back on it and make sure they are ready to race again just a few days later.”
+There's not going to be much of a turnaround time there, so whoever does the Tour will have to get straight back on it and make sure they are ready to race again just a few days later.”